Olena Stiazhkina

-Olena Viktorivna Stiazhkina (Олена Вікторівна Стяжкіна) is a Ukrainian historian and writer.
-She is a Doctor of Historical Sciences and a leading research fellow at the Institute of History of Ukraine of the National Academy of Sciences of Ukraine.

-She is known internationally for the novel Cecil the Lion Had to Die, the diary Ukraine, War, Love: A Donetsk Diary, and the essay collection Zero Point Ukraine: Four Essays on World War II.
+Olena Viktorivna Stiazhkina is a Ukrainian historian, academic and writer.
+She is a research fellow in history at the National Academy of Sciences of Ukraine.
+She is the author of "Cecil the Lion Had to Die", the war diary "Ukraine, War, Love: A Donetsk Diary", and the essay collection "Zero Point Ukraine: Four Essays on World War II".
+Her book "Cecil the Lion Had to Die" won the Lviv–UNESCO City of Literature Award in 2023.

+Early life and education

+Stiazhkina was born in 1958 in Donetsk and has a Ph.D. in history.